Working with Link Health Rules

 5. Configure the Condition settings (the On column) for this rule:

-1. In On, select one or more items that trigger the rule:
+1. In On, select one or more connectivity items that trigger the rule:

-• Any - Any type of connectivity item
+• Any - Any type of connectivity issue

 • Failover - Failover between primary and secondary links, or vice-versa.

-• Primary Disconnect - Link(s) in active state disconnected.
+• Active WAN Link Disconnect - Link(s) in active state disconnected.

-• Secondary Disconnect - Link(s) in passive state disconnected.
+• Passive WAN Link Disconnect - Link(s) in passive or last resort state are disconnected.

-2. In Limits, you can define time duration or number of connectivity issues that trigger the rule:
+2. In Alert Upon, you can define the time duration or number of connectivity issues that trigger the rule:

-• For disconnect conditions, you can define the time Duration that the link or connection is disconnected before triggering the rule.
+• For disconnect conditions, you can define the Link Down Duration - the time that the link or connection is disconnected before triggering the rule.

-• In Occurrences, you can define how often the connectivity issue occurs before triggering the rule.
+• In Event Occurrences, you can define how often the connectivity issue occurs before triggering the rule.

 Note

-Note: The Limits settings are evaluated as an OR relation.
+• The Alert Upon settings are evaluated as an OR relation.

 7. Click Apply.
 The new rule is added to the rulebase.